My Theory of Bug Classification

 Givens

-3. No program springs fully formed into existence all at once, so errors must be introduced by successive changes over time.
-Typically the changes are at the direct or indirect request of the client (which may be internal stakeholders or external customers).
+4. No program springs fully formed into existence all at once, so errors must be introduced by successive changes over time.
+Typically the changes are at the direct or indirect request of the client (which may be the programmer themselves, internal stakeholders or external customers).

 Theory

-ALL software changes can be classified into one of the following groups:
+The result of ALL changes to software can be classified into one of the following groups:

 Avoiding the introduction of bugs is the process of communicating and verifying intent.
-For clients, this means healthy reviews of changes to mitigate Miscommunication< items.
-For devs, this means both testing at whatever levels are necessary to ensure Regressions do not occur, and doing their best to understand requests accurately for their end of Miscommunication.
+For clients, this means healthy reviews of both proposed and completed changes to mitigate Miscommunication items.
+For programmers, this means both testing at whatever levels are necessary (manual, unit, integration, acceptance, a/b, etc) to ensure Regressions do not occur, and doing their best to understand requests accurately for their end of Miscommunication.
+The final factor is providing sufficient time before comparing behavior to intent.

-Note that there is no categorization for "developer introduced an uncaught syntax error or runtime error in the code."
+Note that there is no categorization for “programmer introduced an uncaught syntax error or runtime error in the code.”
 While this can certainly happen, this is an observation issue.
-Until it is detected and reported, it doesn’t count as a bug.
-Once it is, it’s a regression.
+An attempt to implement the intent was made, but can’t be compared to behavior because the behavior was never exercised.
+Until any such syntax or uncaught exception or runtime error is detected and reported, it doesn’t count as a bug.
+Once it’s known, it’s a regression.

 Challenge